 - Travel Health Online

-If you're at Columbia, consider making an appointment to meet with a health care provider at the Health Service's travel health clinic, CU on the Road Travel Medicine Program, by calling x4-2284.
+If you're at Columbia, consider making an appointment to meet with a health care provider at CU on the Road Travel Medicine Program (Morningside) or at Travel Services at the Student Health Service (CUMC).

 Hope you have a wonderful and healthy trip,